trishume/trishume.github.com/_posts/2014-12-02-using-mjolnir-an-extensible-osx-window-manager.md

 # My Config

 My personal config is a bit fancier and more specific to me than you might want to start off with, but you might want to get some ideas from it.
-You can find the latest version [in my dotfiles repo](https://github.com/trishume/dotfiles/blob/master/mjolnir/mjolnir.symlink/init.lua), but I've included my config at the time of writing later on the page because it will probably be simpler than my config at the time you read this.
+You can find the latest version [in my dotfiles repo](https://github.com/trishume/dotfiles/blob/master/hammerspoon/hammerspoon.symlink/init.lua), but I've included my config at the time of writing later on the page because it will probably be simpler than my config at the time you read this.

 It has fancy features like rebinding the keys on keyboard layout change (which doesn't always work).
 Probably the best feature is a crappy implementation of something that mimics Slate's support for layouts.

+**Edit: see [my dotfiles repo](https://github.com/trishume/dotfiles/blob/master/hammerspoon/hammerspoon.symlink/init.lua) for the Hammerspoon version.**

 {% highlight lua %}
 -- Load Extensions